The biggest trend on Beauty Twitter? Loving yourself.

 The trailblazers on Beauty Twitter are celebrating their taste with #MyStyle…

 Generous group that they are, this audience is not guarding secrets; they’re spreading insider insights and big ideas.
 In the US, in fact, 77%1 of them are more likely to share their views and recommendations, as opposed to 49% of non-Twitter users.

 The thrill of finding a chic look or ingenious beauty fix is what drives this audience, which is composed of MUAs (makeup artists), influencers, and thousands of consumers who appreciate not only the aesthetic effects but also the artistry and creativity inherent in the industry.

 Conversations about beauty are blowing up on Twitter —according to a Twitter-commissioned study 46%2 of people on Twitter are interested in following beauty on social media.
 Beauty Twitter is open to learning about products and services, but the audience is also interested in the broader cultural issues that are increasingly intersecting with brands.
-Inspiring trends like practicing self-acceptance and redefining beauty; makeup designed for people of color; and sustainability in the production and packaging of products spark dynamic conversations every day on Twitter.
+Inspiring trends like practising self-acceptance and redefining beauty; makeup designed for people of colour; and sustainability in the production and packaging of products spark dynamic conversations every day on Twitter.

 Beauty Twitter is a hub of feel-good stories, information, and striking imagery — and it delivers what advertisers want.
 The impact for beauty brands on Twitter is as stunning as a total glow-up.

 1 Kantar TNS Twitter Consumer Deep Dive Survey, November 2017, United States

 2 Source db5, August 2016 ‘Millennial Behavior in Key Categories’ Q: Which of the below topics are you interested in on social media?
 Among social media users.